-State Library Station (CBD North)
+State Library Station

 The new State Library Station at the northern end of Swanston Street will improve access to some of Melbourne's most popular destinations including the State Library of Victoria, RMIT and the Queen Victoria Market, and cater for the area’s growing student population.

 The new State Library Station will be located under Swanston Street, between La Trobe Street and Franklin Street.
 It will include an underground passenger connection to Melbourne Central Station, allowing commuters to conveniently interchange between Metro Tunnel and City Loop train services.

 The new station will have three entrances, including the underground connection directly into Melbourne Central station.

 At street level, the main entrance will be located near the corner of Swanston and La Trobe streets, providing easy access to RMIT and the State Library of Victoria and northwards to Literature Lane and Stewart Street.
 Another entrance will be located on Franklin Street near the corner of Swanston Street, between RMIT and the Melbourne City Baths.

 The new State Library Station will be a northern gateway to the city, and the surrounding precinct will be transformed to provide better spaces for pedestrians, cyclists and the area’s growing residential community.